learn-co-curriculum/git-github-collaborating/README.md

 As you can imagine, if you're working on a large project with many team members, resolving merge conflicts can become quite messy!
-Making an effort to adopt the habits listed above will go a long way toward minimizing those situations.
+Making an effort to adopt the habits listed above will help you avoid those situations.

 ## Making Open Source Contributions: The Fork and Clone Workflow